tritonas00/system-tar-and-restore/README.md

 - If /home directory is excluded, it will ask if you want to keep hidden files and folders inside it

-- If you want to activate --acls  --selinux --xattrs options (Necessary if the host and the target system is Fedora)

 The script also supports all input as arguments: